chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 A _Timer Trigger_ is triggered at scheduled times.
 The schedule is defined via a [Cron Expressions](https://en.wikipedia.org/wiki/Cron#Cron_expression) and the expression is configured in the _function.json_.

-If you need a verbal interpretation of a cron expression you can use a [cron expression generator](https://crontab.cronhub.io/) website.
+If you need a verbal interpretation of a cron expression, you can use a [cron expression generator](https://crontab.cronhub.io/) website.

 <details>
   <summary>Sample function.json</summary>